 All five campgrounds have campgrounds and have a 14-day limit.
 Permits are reservations are required.
 Keep in mind, these are tent sites only.

 Nearby hotels are located in Ventura.
-The Bella Maggiore Inn offers 28 affordable rooms ranging from $75-$125 per night.
-The Inn on the Beach is a great stay for $129-$195 a night.
+The Bella Maggiore Inn offers 28 affordable rooms.
+The Inn on the Beach is also a great stay.
 For those looking for a unique stay try La Mer European Bed & Breakfast.
-It holds six units for $115-$235 per night.

 Areas of Interest Outside the Park